Purchase of Development Rights Program

 Purchase of Development Rights (PDR) Application

 The County opens new application cycles based on available funds.
 Please check back in January of each year for announcements on new application cycles.
-Two application cycles have been completed, with the following properties preserved:
+Two application cycles have been completed.
+Click here for application.

 - Silver Property, Belle Plains Road - 98 acres, 22 development rights retired